jphp-group/jphp/README.md

 + Environment architecture (like sandbox objects in runkit zend extension).
 + GUI (based on Swing, improved - more flexible layouts)
 + Embedded cache system for classes and functions
++ Optional Hot Reloading for classes and functions

 ### Using with Maven